 She worked in a technology research and development lab and then at a software development startup, before starting her own company focused on helping firms with strategy, development, and implementation of new technologies.
 Her firm had clients all over the world, and she eventually joined one of them, a Swiss bank, running one of their internal businesses.
 She worked with venture capital firms to discover cutting edge products and companies while also mentoring young women in their careers.

 Estes, who retired 11 years ago, is also a co-founder of a not-for-profit focused on design thinking and manufacturing and was invited to the White House to participate in Supply Chain Innovation.
 She is an advisor to a small fund that provides grants for interdisciplinary science and technology projects, including RM Science with Peter Sheldon.

 The panel was held in a hybrid format, with Dortch in person and Carmain and Estes virtual.
 The event is part of Randolph’s 2022 Science Festival, which continues through the weekend.
-Find the full list of events at randolphscience.org.Tags: 2022 Science Festival, chemistry, science
+Find the full list of events at randolphscience.org.Tags: 2022 Science Festival, chemistry, marine science, outcomes, science